 Explanation of Fees

-1. Student Activity Fee is charged to all residential and full-time day students and is used to cover the budget of certain student organizations in which all students may participate or from which they receive benefits.
+- Student Activity Fee is charged to all full-time students to fund the student organizations in which all students may participate or from which they receive benefits.

-2. Deposit in Escrow is a $400 deposit required of all new students prior to enrollment.
-When the student graduates or withdraws from Guilford, the deposit in escrow is refunded in full minus any outstanding charges.
+- Escrow Deposit is a $400 payment required of all new students prior to their enrollment.
+Upon graduation or withdrawal from Guilford College, this deposit is fully refunded minus any outstanding charges.

-3. Orientation Fee is a one time, mandatory charge for all first-year and transfer students at Guilford College, to provide funding for CHAOS programming, alcohol education, meals and small group sessions.
+- Orientation Fee is a one-time charge for all first-year and transfer students to provide funding for Guilford orientation, alcohol education, meals and small group sessions.

-4. Tuition Overload Fee is a charge of $321 for each credit hour that a student’s course load exceeds beyond 18 credit hours.
+- Tuition Overload Charge is a charge for each credit hour the student’s course load exceeds 18 credit hours.
 This does not include special course fees.
-Exceptions to this policy are extra credit hours for private music lessons and students that have been on the Dean’s List for the previous three semesters.
+This overload charge is adjusted for extra credit hours for private music lessons or to students on the Dean’s List for the previous three semesters.

-5. Injury and Sickness Insurance is a basic policy that features a $100 deductible and a $50,000 maximum per injury or sickness.
-Details of the policy are subject to change each year.
-Students or parents must complete the online electronic insurance waiver process with UnitedHealthcare prior to September 30 if the insurance coverage is not desired.
-If the insurance waiver petition is denied, the charge for student health insurance remains on the student’s account.
-Contact UnitedHealthcare Insurance Company at 800-237-0903 or email SCraven@uhcsr.com for more information.
+- Injury and Sickness Insurance is the current premium for a basic student insurance policy featuring a $100 deductible and $500,000 maximum coverage per injury or sickness.
+Details of this policy are subject to change annually.
+If this insurance coverage is not desired, students or parents must complete the online insurance waiver process with UnitedHealthcare before September 30.
+The charge for student health insurance will remain on the student’s account if this insurance waiver petition is denied.
+Contact the UnitedHealthcare Insurance Company at (800) 237-0903 or email SCraven@uhcsr.com for more information.

-International students attending Guilford College full time are required to carry basic sickness and accident/major medical coverage for the duration of the academic year by a United States-based insurance carrier.
-If you are not accepting Guilford’s insurance, proof of coverage with a United States based insurance carrier must be provided prior to check-in day.
+International students attending Guilford College full time are required to carry for the duration of the academic year a basic sickness and accident/major medical coverage provided by a US based insurance carrier.
+Students not wishing to accept Guilford’s insurance must present prior to check-in appropriate evidence of coverage with a US based insurance carrier.

-Additionally, athletic insurance is required of all students participating in intercollegiate athletics.
+Athletic insurance is also required of all students participating in intercollegiate athletics.

 Electronic Waiver Process

-Your account has been charged $477 for the insurance premium.
-To waive the insurance charge on your account, please go to https://studentcenter.uhcsr.com and select Guilford to complete the on-line waiver process.
-The on-line electronic waiver petition must be completed and approved by September 30, in order for the $477 charge to be removed from your account.
+All student accounts are billed for the current student insurance premium.
+If this insurance coverage is not desired, please access https://studentcenter.uhcsr.com and select “Guilford” to initiate the online waiver process.
+This electronic waiver petition process must be completed and approved by August 31st for the insurance premium charge to be removed from the student’s account.

-6. Motor Vehicle Registration Fee is automatically charged to all students at the beginning of the school year.
-If parking is not desired, students must notify the Office of Student Accounts to waive the registration fee.
-A Vehicle Registration Waiver Form will accompany the first bill for the semester.
+- Motor Vehicle Registration Fee is automatically charged to all student accounts at the beginning of the academic year.
+If parking is not desired, students must notify the Office of Student Accounts to have this registration fee waived.
+The Motor Vehicle Registration Waiver Form must be completed to request this waiver.

-7. Returned Check Charge.
-Returned checks will be re-deposited one time unless we are notified otherwise.
-A $25 handling charge will be added to the student’s account each time a check is returned because of insufficient funds or other reasons.
-This is applicable to all checks written to Guilford College.
+- Returned Check Charge.
+Returned checks are re-deposited one time unless we are notified otherwise.
+A handling fee will be charged to the student’s account each time a check is returned due to insufficient funds or for other reasons.
+This policy applies to all checks written to Guilford College.

-8. Room and Board.
-Guilford College is primarily a residential campus, therefore, unmarried students are required to live on campus and eat in the College dining hall.
-Local students may commute from their homes but must specify when they apply that they intend to live at home with their parents and commute.
-Any exceptions to this policy must be approved through a petition submitted to the Office for Campus Life.
-If you have not been granted permission to live off campus and have not completed a housing application, you will be assigned a room and must pay all related charges.
-If you do not plan to live on campus, you must complete an Off-Campus Petition and Notification Form located in the Office for Campus Life.
+- Room and Board.
+Guilford College is primarily a residential campus and unmarried students are required to live on campus and eat in the College dining facilities.
+Local students may apply to live at home with their parents or guardians by completing the Off Campus Application and submitting this request to the Office for Campus Life.
+Students not approved to live off-campus who have not completed a housing application will be assigned campus housing and required to pay all related charges.

 Incomplete Financial Aid